center-for-threat-informed-defense/attack-flow/docs/builder.rst

    close the tab or navigate forward or backward, you will lose any unsaved work.
    Remember to save your work frequently.
 (This issue will be addressed in a future release.)

+**There are a ton of useful features in the builder!** Way more than we can cover here.
+To fully master this tool, we encourage you to experiment with all of the different options and commands and try building some sample flows.

 Docker
 ------